DataDog/datadog-agent/README.md

 We ended up checking in a patched gem file under omnibus/vendor/cache/libyajl2-1.2.1.gem, to make windows builds work with newer msys toolchain.
 The source of this can be found here https://github.com/StackVista/libyajl2-gem/tree/1.2.0-fixed-lssp.
 Ideally we'd be able to drop this hack once we bump the ruby version > 2.6.5 because libyajl2 compiles proper on those ruby versions.

+## GitLab cluster agent pipeline

+If you want to speed up the GitLab pipeline and run only the steps related to the cluster agent, include the string `[cluster-agent]` in your commit message.